Environment

 Give plantable Christmas cards

-We also love the recyclable cards from Wildflower Favours.
+We love the recyclable cards from Wildflower Favours.
 This eco-friendly brand is committed to saving the bees.
 Each card comes with a packet of British wildflower seeds, grown without pesticides.

 Treat yourself to organic wine